 How you light your campfire is up to you – but what you will want is a hot fire that generates a good deal of heat, at least 200°C. To judge when the fire is hot enough, use the back of your hand to feel the temperature.
 To get an idea of what 200°C feels like, when using a conventional oven at home, turn it up to this temperature and place your hand in the oven for a moment or two, obviously do this carefully!

 The Great Reveal

 When your roast dinner is cooked, yes, you’ve spotted that you can’t open the door to check.
 It’s time to dig up your roast dinner and enjoy it with your friends.
 Remove the soil, and as you do you’ll start to smell your dinner, carefully pull back the sacking, remove the polls and lift out dinner!

 Here’s to wishing you great success with your ground oven roast dinner.
 Obviously, ensure you have everything prepared, your timber gathered (lots of branches), green wood poles cut, a piece of hessian sacking, rocks ready for heating and your meat and vegetables wrapped, and you are all set.
 And above all, make sure your fire is at least 200°C before you start roasting, once it’s buried it’s buried.
 Enjoy!

 I wrote this article for The Bushcraft Journal – a fantastic online magazine, with inspiring and informative articles written by some of the worlds most knowledgeable practitioners of Bushcraft and Survival.
-It’s a great read and you can subscribe for FREE here!
+It’s a great read and you can subscribe here!